zahodi/food-trucks/README.md

 ## Features

 - Fetch data from a remote CSV file.
+Local copy is provider in the repo as well.
 - Serve data as JSON over HTTP.
 - Search food trucks by food items.
 - Ensure unique results based on food truck names.